jjohnsonatgm/wdio_getting_started/README.md

 - Run npm install from a command line to install all dependencies

 ### Executing your tests
+To execute these tests two configuration files have been provided, located in the /configs directory

+- specific.conf.ts -- This configuration file is used to run specific Test Cases, rather than an entire suite
+  - The primary difference between this and the wdio.conf is in the mochaOpts object where we're looking for an environment variable on what test you want to run
+  - Let's say you want to run the Attribute Selector Strategies test, then the command in your package.json would look like:
+    - npx tsc && SPECIFIC=Attribute node_modules/.bin/wdio configs/specific.conf.ts'
+  - If you want to get even more specific and run just the className test case:
+    - npx tsc && SPECIFIC=className node_modules/.bin/wdio configs/specific.conf.ts
+- wdio.conf.ts -- This configuration file is used to run all of your tests rather than a specific test case
+  - You will probably use the specific configuration file more than this one.

+From your command line you can execute the scripts provided in the package.json
+- npm run all:tests
+- npm run specific:test

 ## Resources
 - https://webdriver.io/